Research

 Community functioning and scaling patterns

 The metabolism of organisms scales predictably with size for many species.
 These scaling relationships could be valuable tools to infer the metabolism of entire communities.
-But empirical tests are few, so it is unclear how well the rates of species in isolation predict the functioning of communities - particularly under environmental change.
+But empirical tests suggest that the metabolism of species in isolation does not reflect what happens in communities.
 We are exploring two main questions: 1) how much do species interactions matter when scaling from species to communities?
-2) How does environmental change modify these effects?
-We aim to find general principles for how species interactions and density-dependent processes affect organismal metabolism and, in turn, the productivity and stability of communities. |
+2) How do environmental conditions modify these effects?
+We aim to find general rules for how species interactions and density-dependent processes affect organismal metabolism and, in turn, the productivity and stability of communities (Fant & Ghedini 2024). |

 |

-Evolution in communities
+Evolution in and of communities

-Most organisms adjust their metabolism almost instantaneously in response to varying ecological conditions, e.g. the presence of conspecifics or other competitors.
-But how does metabolism evolve in response to competition?
-In a community multiple competitors can present different selective pressure so it is difficult to predict which metabolic traits are favoured.
-We leverage the rapid life cycle of phytoplankton to track the trajectory of species energy use and related traits (e.g. size) in multi-species communities to 1) determine how metabolism evolves and 2) explain changes in community assembly and functioning. |
+Most organisms adjust their metabolism almost instantaneously in response to varying ecological conditions, e.g. the presence of conspecifics or other species.
+But how does metabolism evolve in response to species interactions?
+In a community, multiple competitors can present different selective pressure so it is difficult to anticipate which traits are favoured.
+We leverage the rapid life cycle of phytoplankton to track the trajectory of species metabolism, size and competitive ability in communities to determine how species evolve and explain changes in community assembly and functioning.
+See our recent work on this topic: Briddon, Estevens & Ghedini 2025; Briddon, Garcia & Ghedini 2025. |

 Funding

-2021-2024: The lab is supported by a Junior Leader Incoming fellowship to Giulia Ghedini from ”la Caixa” Foundation and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (LCF/BQ/PI21/11830001).
+2021-2024: Junior Leader Incoming fellowship to Giulia Ghedini from ”la Caixa” Foundation and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (LCF/BQ/PI21/11830001).

-2021-2024: The lab is supported by a Junior Leader Incoming fellowship to Giulia Ghedini from ”la Caixa” Foundation and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (LCF/BQ/PI21/11830001).
+2021-2024: Junior Leader Incoming fellowship to Giulia Ghedini from ”la Caixa” Foundation and from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 847648 (LCF/BQ/PI21/11830001).